-Last month, I bought my first fix and flip through a direct marketing campaign I started a couple of months ago.
+Last month, I bought my first fix and flip from my new direct marketing campaign.
 I have used direct marketing in the past in the form of postcards or letters to motivated sellers.
 Creating the lists to send letters to, deciding which letters or postcards to send, sending the letters, and then taking calls generated by the campaign was a lot of work.
 The worst part was getting angry calls from people who thought I was trying to scam them out of their home.
 I did buy a couple of houses from my marketing list, and I also listed a few more properties as an agent.
 However, I was still finding deals from the MLS and a few other sources, so I did not focus on direct marketing.
 Last year, I started buying more houses from wholesalers as well as the MLS.
 I still sent out marketing once in awhile with rather poor results.
 This year started out great, but in the spring, I was not seeing nearly as many deals from wholesalers or the MLS.
 I was getting my contractors figured out and repairing homes quickly (relatively speaking), but I was not buying as many houses.
 I went from having 20 flips going at once to having 12.
 I knew I had to come up with more ways to find deals.
 This summer, I started a brand new direct marketing campaign with some help from an expert in the field, and this is the first house I bought with that campaign.
 In the end I made over $50,000 in profit.

 How does direct marketing work when trying to buy houses?